smartflutist661/rfantasy-bingo-stats/docs/2025/biopunk.md

 ## Most Read Books

-- **The Tainted Cup** by Robert Jackson Bennett, read 331 times
+- **The Tainted Cup** by Robert Jackson Bennett, read 332 times
-- **A Drop of Corruption** by Robert Jackson Bennett, read 281 times
+- **A Drop of Corruption** by Robert Jackson Bennett, read 282 times
 - **Children of Time** by Adrian Tchaikovsky, read 25 times
-- **Frankenstein** by Mary Shelley, read 20 times
+- ***TIE***: **Frankenstein** by Mary Shelley and **The Tusks of Extinction** by Ray Nayler, each read 20 times
-- **The Tusks of Extinction** by Ray Nayler, read 19 times
+- **All Systems Red** by Martha Wells, read 17 times

-**TOTAL**: 1489 books read, with 455 unique titles.
+**TOTAL**: 1489 books read, with 452 unique titles.
 713 books were claimed to qualify for hard mode.
-325 books were used only once for this square.
+322 books were used only once for this square.
 Skipped 43 times.
 Substituted 16 times.

 ## Most Read Authors

-- Robert Jackson Bennett, read 635 times
+- Robert Jackson Bennett, read 637 times
 - Adrian Tchaikovsky, read 68 times
 - Martha Wells, read 37 times
-- ***TIE***: Mary Shelley and Ray Nayler, each read 21 times
+- Ray Nayler, read 22 times
-- Jeff VanderMeer, read 20 times
+- Mary Shelley, read 21 times

-**TOTAL**: 1494 total authors read, with 310 unique.
+**TOTAL**: 1494 total authors read, with 307 unique.
-197 authors were used only once for this square.
+194 authors were used only once for this square.

 ### Author demographics